10 Things I Do To Sleep Better

 8. Don’t take stress to bed

 Stress, anxiety, worry, thinking.
 Whatever you want to call it, switching your mind off at night isn’t always easy.
-I think it’s good to find a (healthy) way to do so though.
+I think it’s good to find a healthy and positive way to do so though.

 For me, it’s really important that I don’t allow my bedtime to be my thinking time, especially during times when I have bigger challenges or problems.

-Here are some ways I try to halt the nighttime train of thought:
+Here are some ways I try to stop the nighttime train of thought from derailing my sleep:

 • I try to allow time earlier in the day to sit quietly for a moment and think about important matters.
 It’s also another really good reason to go for a walk if I have a lot on my mind.
 That way, I don’t feel like I have to solve all my problems in the dark with my eyes closed.